OSGeo/gdal/gdal/doc/source/development/rfc/rfc77_drop_python2_support.rst

 ------------

 Impacts on our CI should be analyzed.
+It seems that all our CI builds use Python 2.7 or 3.5, so all of them would need to be adjusted.
 In particular, builds that use older Linux distributions would need to be upgraded.

 Impacts on GDAL core